a-lurker/a-lurker.github.io/docs/graphing-data.md

 - thingspeak

 ## DataYours
 Plugin by @akbooer.
-Superseded by native openLuup processes.
-Deprecated.
+Superseded by native openLuup processes. **Deprecated**.

-Refer to storage-schemas.conf in /etc/cmh-ludl/whisper/
+Refer to storage-schemas.conf in `/etc/cmh-ludl/whisper/`

 DataYours will register itself with AltUI, if installed, and be available as a Data Storage Provider under the graphing menu for each variable.